WPIRoboticsEngineering/RobotInterfaceBoard/README.md

 */
 ```

-Note that timer 0 is used for ledc channels 0, 1, 8, 9 and that those channels will be all effected if the timing on timer 0 is changed.
+Note that timer 0 is used for ledc channels 0, 1, 8, 9 and that those channels will be all effected if the frequency on timer 0 is changed.
 If you are writing some code that deals with LEDC, then do not use any features of ESP32Servo nor any library that uses timers.

 ## Availible DAC pins
 ```